Payroll taxes refer to tax amounts that are deducted from an employee’s pay or contributed by the employer, and remitted on the employee’s behalf.

 There are several different kinds of payroll taxes: federal, state, and local taxes, as well as other taxes paid by the employer only.

 Federal Payroll Taxes

 Federal payroll tax, generally deducted from each paycheck, consists of several parts: income tax, Social Security, and Medicare.

-For both Social Security and Medicare, the employer is required to contribute a matching share to help fund the employee's accounts.
+For both Social Security and Medicare, the employer is required to contribute a matching share to help fund the employee’s accounts.
 For example, the employer deducts 1.45 percent from the employee’s pay to fund Medicare, but the employer also contributes the same percentage.
 The same is true for Social Security; however, rates for the employee share of Social Security have changed recently as a result of payroll tax cuts.
-Currently, employees and employers both contribute 6.2% to Social Security.
+Currently, employees and employers contribute a matching 6.2% to Social Security.

 All federal payroll taxes withheld from an employee’s paycheck and/or matched by the employer become a payroll tax liability that the employer must remit to the appropriate taxing agency.
 Federal payroll tax liabilities, including Social Security, Medicare, and federal income tax, must be paid via the Electronic Federal Tax Payment System, or EFTPS.

 Many employers pay these federal payroll taxes on a monthly basis, with a report due each quarter (Form 941).
 The Internal Revenue Service may revise an employer’s payroll tax deposit frequency at its discretion based on payroll amounts during a certain time period, or a lookback period.

 Other payroll taxes deducted from an employee’s paycheck include state income tax, local income tax, or school district taxes.
 Some states or localities may have additional payroll taxes exclusive to their area only.
 Small business owners withhold these payroll taxes on behalf of the employee and forward the amounts to the taxing agencies.